Learning Native Continuation for Action Chunking Flow Policies: Appendix

 These results empirically confirm the observation in section.
 III-B that guidance applied only at initialization cannot reliably preserve constraints throughout the denoising process.
 Repeated, per-step guidance is necessary to maintain consistent continuation across action chunks.

-\subsection{Robot Hardware Configuration}
+\subsection{\textbf{Robot Hardware Configuration}}

-All experiments in this paper are conducted on the same dual-arm robotic platform.
+All experiments are conducted on the same dual-arm robotic platform.
 The robot is equipped with a left arm and a right arm, where each arm consists of seven actuated joints and a gripper, resulting in eight degrees of freedom per arm.

 The perception system includes one head-mounted RGB camera providing a global view of the workspace, as well as one wrist-mounted RGB camera on each arm.
 In total, the robot uses three cameras for visual observation.